Methodology

 • playgroup or pre-school

-As in 2021 (but not in previous survey waves), reception classes at primary or infants’ schools and day nurseries, were removed from the scope of the provider checks to help to reduce the length of the main survey given the move to the remote interviewing modes.
+As in 2023, 2022 and 2021 (but not in previous survey waves), reception classes at primary or infants’ schools and day nurseries were removed from the scope of the provider checks to help to reduce the length of the main survey given the move to the remote interviewing modes.
 This was deemed appropriate given that parents are correct in their categorisations of these provider types in the great majority of instances (e.g. a 92% accuracy rate for each of these provider types in the 2019 wave).

 The process of checking providers started by extracting data from the survey data regarding the providers used and the parents’ classification of them.
 This was only done in cases where parents had agreed to Ipsos contacting their providers.
 Each provider remained linked to the parent interview so that they could be compared and later merged with the parent interview data.

 The classification of pre-school providers was compared between the parent face-to-face interviews and the provider checks telephone interviews, and final classifications were derived by following pre-agreed editing rules.
-Table A.7 compares parents’ classification of providers with the final classification of providers after the edits had been carried out.
+Table A.6 compares parents’ classification of providers with the final classification of providers after the edits had been carried out.

 Parents’ classification